Filmmaker / Visual

 The strongest drivers in my work are compassion, culture and spirituality.

-After time spent down an unsuitable career path, I returned to study film and art history at Victoria University in Wellington, then photography at Wellington Polytechnic.
-Being introverted and somewhat socially anxious, in photography I found a survival method - I could frame the world how I wanted to see it – with emotion, beauty, colour, line and pattern.
+In 1996 I graduated with a B.A. in film and art history at Victoria University in Wellington, then studied photography at Wellington Polytechnic.
+Being introverted and socially anxious, in photography I found a survival method - I could frame the world how I wanted to see it – with emotion, connection, beauty, colour and pattern.
 It gave me strength and confidence.
 Documentary became my favoured genre.

-After another 2 years of a B. Design (computer graphics) at Massey University, while working at Wellington City Libraries as a library assistant I was tasked with making short videos for various promotional initiatives.
+After another 2 years study for a B. Design in computer graphics at Massey University, while working at Wellington City Libraries as a library assistant I was tasked with making short videos for various promotional initiatives.

 I already had great fondness for the refugee communities who visited our libraries, but in particular the Assyrians, a Christian minority from Iraq.
 They allowed me to document them with video and photography; I dived further in to absorb their culture, language and history.